👋 I'm the Managing Editor here at Hacker Noon. I also make podcasts and write stories.

 Professor of Criminology and Criminal Justice at Northern Arizona University

-, Fernandez rightly points out that imagining a world without police is less scary when you think about for a minute and realise how much of your life happens quite safely without any police involvement
+In this great article, Fernandez rightly points out that imagining a world without police is less scary when you think about for a minute and realise how much of your life happens quite safely without any police involvement whatsoever.

 “Most of our communities already exist without policing.
 Most of our human interactions are already outside of the purview of police officers.
 Most of the social relationships between people do not require police intervention.”